The Church of Scotland Cumbernauld Trinity Parish Church

 Latest News

-Fairtrade logo - Cumbernauld Old is a Fairtrade Church
+Fairtrade logo - Cumbernauld Trinity is a Fairtrade Church

 Village Food Bank

-Our Village Food bank is open every Thursday from 10.30 - 12.30 in the Session House at Cumbernauld Old Parish Church.
+Our Village Food bank is open every Thursday from 10.30 - 12.30 in the Session House at Cumbernauld Trinity Parish Church.
 Suggested donations include:

 Tins, jars or packets of spaghetti, beans, meat balls, stew, ravioli, cold meat, hot dogs, pasta, soup, sauces, fruit, custard, rice, carrots, peas, etc., biscuits, jam, meat paste.
 Toiletries including shower gel, soap, shampoo and deodorant.
 These can be left at the church any Sunday.
 Your continued support is greatly appreciated.

-© Cumbernauld Old Parish Church of Scotland; Registered Scottish Charity SC000877
+© Cumbernauld Trinity Parish Church of Scotland; Registered Scottish Charity SC000877

 Privacy Notice